ybertot/coq/doc/sphinx/language/gallina-extensions.rst

 can be used to solve unification problems involving a projection applied to an unknown structure instance (an implicit argument) and a value.
-The complete documentation of canonical structures can be found in Chapter :ref:`TODO-19-canonical-structures`; here only a simple example is given.
+The complete documentation of canonical structures can be found in :ref:`canonicalstructures`; here only a simple example is given.

 Assume that `qualid` denotes an object ``(Build_struc`` |c_1| … |c_n| ``)`` in the
 structure *struct* of which the fields are |x_1|, …, |x_n|.
 Assume that